opendilab/DI-star/README.md

 This project is forked from opendilab/DI-star, created by OpenDILab, and Applestar is focused on adding macOS Metal (MPS) acceleration.

-- Added MPS support at inference
+- [x] Added MPS support at inference
+- [ ] Add MPS support for MPS based distributed training

 ## License and Attribution
 This project is licensed under the [Apache 2.0 License](./LICENSE).
 The original DI-star is (c) OpenDILab, and all work in this fork is (c) 2024 Jaymari Chua.